semaj/firefox-grayscale/README.md

-Personal extension, since it needs access to all sites.

 # Scalegray

-A minimal Firefox extension for monochrome browsing.
+A minimal Firefox extension that allows users to make certain (distracting) sites grayscale.

 # Features

 - Set grayscale filter to all pages
-- Set grayscale filter fo a specific hostname
+- Set grayscale filter for a specific hostname

-# Known issues

-- Some container with `position:fixed` are broken after adding filters